Skip to main content

 Mining Justice

-GRAN's Mining Justice campaign is undertaken in support of women and girls in sub-Saharan Africa experiencing human rights abuses in mining communities.
+GRAN's Mining Justice campaign is undertaken in support of women and girls in the Global South experiencing human rights abuses in mining communities.

 Widespread well-documented human rights abuses have been associated with the activities of many Canadian mining companies abroad.
 These companies must be held accountable for their actions in the communities in which they operate.